 A small business can only reach a certain capacity of workflow given the size of the location and the number of employees.
 Think of a hair salon, or a car shop.
 In order to continue growing, the company will need to expand to a second location, purchase duplicate equipment, hire new staff and new managers, and market the business.
 While this growth is achievable, it is not an operation that is easily scaled.

 High-growth startups typically rely on several sources of capital at different stages.
-Early on, Founders bootstrap, rely on friends and family funding, followed by angel investors and venture capital firms.
+Early on, Founders bootstrap, rely on friends and family funding (if they have the privilege of having generational wealth or F&F with means, not everyone does, followed by angel investors and venture capital firms.
 This type of venture financing requires Founders to have an exit strategy in line so they can return capital and returns to investors.